HMR Diet Review- Does This Diet Program Really Work?

 The HMR Diet, otherwise known as the Health Management Resources Diet, is a modified form of the VLCD diet.
 It combines partial liquid fasting with low calorie meals and snacks for a complete diet plan, which they recommend for patients who need to lose over 40 lbs.
 HMR has over 40 clinics in the U.S. along with counselor-guided home diet programs, with diet plans customized for the individual.
+Unlike Beyond Diet it is not a singular book but a series of steps.
 Each individual goes through an intensive 6-week program (usually involving liquid fasting) where they claim most patients lose the most weight; after the 6 week period, the patient eats a low calorie diet consisting of meals prepared by HMR.

 - It primarily intended for clinically obese individuals who need to lose over 40 lbs. for long-term weight loss.

 - All products are rich in vitamins and minerals.